 So, to all of you moms out there who think you are the luckiest ever – Happy Mother’s Day (Sunday and every other day)!

 To my own Mother – Happy Mother’s Day!
 If I ever got your hands muddy, I hope it was worth it.

 To my girls with babies of their own – Happy Mother’s Day!
 The days of mud pies will pass all too quickly.
 Don’t worry about getting a little dirt under your nails.

-To all of my Girls – thank you for making me a mom, momma, step-mother, mother, s’mother, like-a-mother, Mo-Mo, Momma Mo, and mommy!
+To all of my Girls – thank you for making me a mom, momma, step-mother, mother, s’mother, like-a-mother, supplemental mom, Mo-Mo, Momma Mo, and mommy!
 I look forward to layering on more memories – even when it means getting my hands muddy.

 To all of the moms whose hands are stained by the dirt of an early grave – hang in there.
 Life has dealt us a dirty hand indeed.
 The world will now know our children through something stronger than death – a momma’s love.

 Heavenly Father, You crowned motherhood with a special place of honor when you blessed your creation and instructed us to “be fruitful and multiply.”
 When we messed up your original plan, you elevated motherhood to an even higher honor – assuring evil that its final defeat would come through an offspring of the woman.
 Thank You for cursing evil and pouring out your grace onto your creation.
 May your Spirit guide us to fulfill your high calling.
 Help us to honor you in the way we raise the children placed in our care.